 - Better shopping experiences for consumers

-- Partnering with tech companies such as Google, Facebook & Criteo6
+- Partnering with tech companies such as Google, Facebook & Criteo

-For brands, especially those in the CPG industry, Retail Media Networks provide a variety of options to reach a large, targeted audience.
-That is why 85% are expected to spend on RMNs in the next 12 months, with RMNs capturing an estimated 10 to 15% of total media spend.
+For brands, especially those in the CPG industry, retail media networks provide various options to reach a large, targeted audience.
+That is why 73% of advertisers anticipate spending more on RMNs in the next 12 months, with RMNs capturing an estimated 10 to 15% of total media spend.

-Retail Media Networks also enable brands to tap into the retailers' first-party data and track the return on ad spend (ROAS), so they can address the shoppers’ needs on each stage of the shopper journey and measure their ads’ performance at the same time.
-Other key capabilities RMNs offer to brands include:
+Retail Media Networks also enable brands to tap into the retailers' first-party data and track the return on ad spend (ROAS) to address the shoppers’ needs at each stage of the shopper journey and simultaneously measure their ads’ performance.
+Other vital capabilities RMNs offer to brands include: